peeringdb/docs/docs/blog/structured_data_and_more.md

-# Structured Data and more with PeeringDB
+# Structured Data and More with PeeringDB

-This describes our latest improvements and puts them in the context of recent feature developments.
+This article describes our latest improvements and puts them in the context of recent feature developments.

 PeeringDB users have told us that their top priorities are data quality and search.
 These priorities have guided recent improvements.
 We want to make it easier to keep PeeringDB current.
 We want users to be able to analyze data.
 And we want to make the data available to users in the way that works best for them.

-[Our API](https://docs.peeringdb.com/api_specs/) has always meant that people can automate updates and get data in structured formats.
-And [peeringdb-py](https://docs.peeringdb.com/howto/peeringdb-py/), our local cache, lets you keep a local copy of our data.
+[Our API](/api_specs/) has enabled you to automate updates and get data in structured formats.
+And [peeringdb-py](/howto/peeringdb-py/), our local cache, lets you keep a local copy of our data.
 That makes it easy to keep queries local and integrate PeeringDB with other data sources.

 But we've been working to add key features for web users.

-Your internal source of truth can [suggest updates to PeeringDB](https://docs.peeringdb.com/blog/updates_from_an_internal_source_of_truth/).
+Your internal source of truth can [suggest updates to PeeringDB](/blog/updates_from_an_internal_source_of_truth/).
 Once you set that up, you can review and approve or deny suggestions.

 ![Web UI for proposed updates from a source of truth](images/peeringdb_suggestion_approval_interface.png)

-You can get PeeringDB data about [facilities as a .KMZ file](https://docs.peeringdb.com/blog/peeringdb_map_with_kmz/) as well as CSV or JSON.
+You can get PeeringDB data about [facilities as a .KMZ file](/blog/peeringdb_map_with_kmz/) as well as CSV or JSON.
 So you can import it into Google Earth and other GIS tools.

 ![KMZ data of London shown in Google Earth Pro](images/kmz_london_showing_data_box.png)

-[Simple search](https://docs.peeringdb.com/blog/better_search_and_export/) understands a wide range of geographic terms.
+[Simple search](/blog/better_search_and_export/) understands a wide range of geographic terms.
 For instance, you can just search for an `ix in berlin` or a `fac in ke`.
 Yes, PeeringDB understands [ISO 3166-2](https://www.iso.org/obp/ui/#search) country codes.

 ![Search for an IXP in Berlin on mobile](images/ix_in_berlin.PNG) ![Search for a facility in Kenya on mobile](images/fac_in_ke.PNG)